joshHug/LeidenITP/labs/lab12.md

 Level 4 has these four new functions.

  - `bomb.get_part()` - gets a part to be removed.
  - `bomb.get_screws()` - gets a list of screws that must be removed.
-This must be called immediately AFTER `get_part`, but before `remove_part`.
  - `screw.remove()` - removes a given screw.
 Note that this is a function of the screw object, not the bomb.
+All screws must be removed before `remove_part` is called.
  - `bomb.remove_part(part)` - removes the given part.

-Note that for this part, there are now four different functions you may need to call in order to dismantle the bomb: `get_wires`, `get_cipher`, `get_screws`, and `get_part`.
-You'll need to come up with some way to iterate over these four functions.
+Note that for this part, there are now three different functions you may need to call in order to figure out the next step to dismantle the bomb: `get_wires`, `get_cipher`, and `get_part`.
+You'll need to come up with some way to iterate over these three functions.
 Hint: To avoid a messy solution with lots of `try`/`except` statements, keep in mind that you can make lists or even dictionaries of functions.
+See the level 2 video above for a specific example.

 ### Level 5